Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 ‘That’s a reach.
 Most of them, even the poorest looking peasants have some silver or gold jewellery and currency stashed away somewhere.
 It’s their inertia and superstitions that keeps them sick.
 They want to stay in the age of the donkey.’

 ‘With some kicking and screaming so it appears.
 These improvements in people’s lives are to be welcomed.
 However once you embark on a program of reforms, you’ve got to provide them for everyone who needs to benefit.
 Foremost among these is freedom of political expression and association.
 It would be a big mistake for him to hold back from further reforms until it’s too late.
-Sometimes it is more dangerous to stop doing a dangerous thing than it is to continue doing it.’
+Sometimes it is more dangerous to stop doing a dangerous thing than it is to continue doing it.
+He who rides a tiger is afraid to dismount.’

 ‘Life has improved substantially for the middle class during his rule.
 The White Revolution has led to the growth of an affluent, educated city society’